Last updated: March 30, 2023

 - There are no restrictions on indoor gatherings and we will be hosting VOAF at full capacity.

-- Dancing and food and beverages in the exhibition space is allowed.
+- Dancing and food and beverages in the exhibition space are allowed.

 - Although not mandatory, we are still encouraging folks to wear masks and will have hand sanitizer available at the festival.